 Cashflow Forecast Report

-It holds department managers to account.
-Give the board just an overview – the treasurer may request a more detailed version to tick off the boxes and answer any concerns.
+This report helps to hold department managers to account, showing whether they’re programs are on track or not.
+Generally, the board need just an overview – the treasurer may request a more detailed version to tick off the boxes and answer any concerns.

 Providing this report with one line for each cost centre or program, is a great and quick overview.